Saraediani/Application-Booking-V-1.0/README.md

+# 🗽Booking-REST-API🗽
- A restful api that allows users to login as administrator or user (user / owner).
+👉 A restful api that allows users to login as administrator or user (user / owner).